Clinical Assessment Recommendations

 ASHT's Clinical Assessment Recommendations, 3rd Edition was a project was first pursued by ASHT in 1981, with a second edition published in 1992.
 Both editions have been widely utilized by clinicians around the world.

 Clinical Assessment Recommendations, 3rd Edition. was developed by a number of therapists across the globe, taking a monumental effort to bring to fruition.
-This year, the ASHT Board of Directors allocated funds from the Vision Fund to support the completion of this resource.
+Funds from the American Society of Hand Therapists Vision Fund supported the completion of this resource.
 We express our sincerest gratitude to everyone who had a hand in completing this very important project.

 Quantifying function and activity participation in a systematic and reproducible manner is essential both in research and daily practice.
 Hand therapists must assess the client's baseline physical status using reproducible, standardized tools and methods to ensure the validity, reproducibility and accuracy of the data they collect.
 A vital component of hand therapy evaluation is the assessment of function in activities of daily living, work and leisure to identify areas of limitation.
 The use of valid assessment tools and measures can determine functional status, play a role in determining process and assist with goal setting.